Haunted Houses for Kids—Friendly vs. Frightening?

 It's that time of year again!
 The Children's Museum Guild, a group of amazing women, have volunteered THOUSANDS of hours to making this year's Haunted House Fa-BOO-lous for you and your family.
 This is the museum's largest annual fundraiser and goes to help fund initiatives for families and the community throughout the year.

 Every year parents ask us which we recommend for their family.
 This is a difficult question!
 Although each child is different and there is no right or wrong answer, we do have some tips for you.
 Here are some details to help you in your decision.
-And don't miss this handy infographic that will help you choose your scare level!

 - Includes fun, upbeat music with all lights turned up.

 - The same scary objects are in the house so can still be frightening for some children.

 - Friendly-faced greeters without masks are in each room of the house passing out treats to visitors similar to trick-or-treating.

 - Children can play seek-and-find with pictures of the annual Haunted House mascot as they move through the rooms of the house to help play up the fun of each room.

 - Each room also features a Halloween-related fun fact to ask your child such as "how many bones are in the human body?"
 (A: 206!)